tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

 ### Installing the Active Directory Role

-The first page of the “Add Roles Wizard” presents us with some friendly reminders to set a static IP Address (check), ensure the Administrator account has a strong password (check), and make sure the server is up to date on Windows Updates (check).
+The first page of the "Add Roles Wizard" presents us with some friendly reminders to set a static IP Address (check), ensure the Administrator account has a strong password (check), and make sure the server is up to date on Windows Updates (check).

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/2_setup.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/2_setup.png" alt="Assigning Server Roles" /></a><br /> Assigning Server Roles